urbit/urbit_book/chapters/intro_to_nock.md

 21 ::    /a               /a
 39 ::    *a               *a
 ```
-Basically the crash defaults determine when Nock needs to return an ! exit, because something is nonsensical.
-In theory these lines imply that Nock spins forever in an infinite loop, in practice, Nock will just crash.
+Basically the crash defaults determine when Nock needs to return a `! exit`, because something is nonsensical.
+In theory these lines imply that Nock spins forever in an infinite loop; in practice, Nock will just crash.

+In other words, the rule
 ```text
 10 ::    +[a b]           +[a b]

 ```
-means that Nock crashes if you try to increment a cell
+means that Nock crashes if you try to increment a cell, the rule

 ```text
 14 ::    =a               =a
 ```
-means that Nock crashes if you try run an equality test on an atom
+means that Nock crashes if you try run an equality test on an atom, the rule

 ```text
    21 ::    /a               /a
 ```
-means that Nock crashes if you try to reference a noun axis that doesn't exist
+means that Nock crashes if you try to reference a noun axis that doesn't exist, and the rule

 ```text
 39 ::    *a               *a
 ```
-means that if you try to run something that's not a valid formula (i.e. doesn't match any of the preceding lines 1 through 38) through Nock, you guessed it, Nock crashes.
+means that if you try to run something that's not a valid formula (i.e., that doesn't match any of the preceding lines 1 through 38) through Nock, it crashes.

-Replacing ! exit in our rules with the appropriate crash default, we get the canoncial Nock specification:
+Replacing `! exit` in our rules with the appropriate crash default, we get the canoncial Nock specification:

 ```text
 1  ::    A noun is an atom or a cell.